-A branch is one way for a company to set up a business in Canada.
-Opening a branch has many drawbacks, mainly that the foreign parent carries full liability for the branches operations and that lengthy and complicated dealings with the tax authorities may be needed regarding the branches tax obligations.
+A branch is one way for a company to set up a business in Canada but has many drawbacks.
+Mainly that the foreign parent carries full liability for the branches operations and that lengthy and complicated dealings with the tax authorities may be needed regarding the branches tax obligations.

 - The parent company is fully liable for the liabilities of the branch